jjloomis/cpanel-basics/logging-in.md

-# Logging into your cPanel account
+# Logging into Your cPanel Account

 1. In a browser, go to your cPanel login screen. \(Be sure to change `epanther` to your ePanther name.\)<p><pre><code>epanther.digitalmediadrive.com/cpanel
 </code></pre></p>